MicrosoftDocs/memdocs/sccm/mdm/deploy-use/create-configuration-items-for-android-and-samsung-knox-devices-managed-without-the-client.md

 ### Compliant and noncompliant apps (Android)
 You can specify a list of Android apps that are compliant or not compliant in your company.
-You can then use reports to display devices that have noncompliant apps installed, and the associated user.
+You can then use reports to show devices that have noncompliant apps installed, and the associated user.

 You cannot specify both compliant and noncompliant apps in the same configuration item.